 Grandma’s House Throwback Thursday

-A long time ago, when my family lived in California, my grandparents lived for a short time on a beautiful ranch in a place everyone referred to as “the valley.”
+A long time ago, when my family lived in California, my grandparents were the caretakers of a beautiful “ranch” in a place everyone referred to as “the valley.”
 I only visited there twice, but my memories of those times are sweet and perfect.
 I remember chasing lizards in the shade with my brother and watching him ride horses in a corral.
 It was the kind of place you never wanted to leave.
 The kind of place I wish I could raise my own children.

 When I think of this place, I remember the bottles of Avon products and Jean Naté that my grandmother kept on a tray on the back of the toilet.
 This brings me to Flashback Friday.
 I’ve curated a rather sophisticated collection (ha!) of stuff from Grandma’s Bathroom to entertain you!
 What among these things do you remember?